Cyber-ray2005/Touch-Video-Vest-Sync/README.md

    pip install -r requirements.txt
    ```

-3. Ensure bHaptics Player is running on your system
+3. 🚨⚠️ Ensure bHaptics Player is running on your system
+4. 🚨⚠️ IMPORTANT: Ensure your bHaptics Player is not in Feedback Test Mode
-4. Connect your bHaptics device
+5. Connect your bHaptics device

 ## Usage